KrishnenduGhosh/TB/README.md

 # Cite
 <!---
-If this work is helpful for your research, please cite our paper 'Remediating Textbook Deficiencies by Leveraging Community Question Answers: A Machine Learning-based Approach' available at .
+If this work is helpful for your research, please cite in a paper 'Remediating Textbook Deficiencies by Leveraging Community Question Answers: A Machine Learning-based Approach' available at .

     @article{ghosh2022remediating,
         title = "Remediating Textbook Deficiencies by Leveraging Community Question Answers: A Machine Learning-based Approach",